mtruj013/mtruj013/README.md

 ### Hello! 👋

 Hi, I'm MariaPaula!
-I'm a full stack web developer who passionate about creating high quality websites and applications with technologies like HTML, CSS, JavaScript, and Python.
+I'm a full stack web developer who's passionate about creating high quality websites and applications with technologies like HTML, CSS, JavaScript, and Python.

 - 🔭 I'm a Web Engineer at Canonical